 1. The stove must be placed on solid concrete, solid masonry, or when installed on a combustible floor, on a Type 2 floor protector listed to standard UL 1618 with a minimum R value of 3.0 and a minimum thickness of 1" or equivalent.
 The floor protector is required to provide heat, live ember, and ash protection and must be of a non-combustible, continuous solid surface to protect against infiltration of live embers and ash.
 For UL Listed floor protectors, refer to manufacturers instructions for installation directions.
 Manufacturers of listed floor protectors include Imperial Metal Products and Hy-C among others.
 To calculate R-Values for alternative methods, see page 16.
 Floor protector must extend at least 18" beyond the front of the hearth, to the sides, and beyond the rear of the stove.
 The area under a horizontal run of the chimney connector must also be protected; extending two (2) inched beyond the outer dimension of the horizontal connector.
-The minimum sized floor protector for this stove is 52" x 74".
-Consult local building codes and fire protection ordnances.
+The minimum sized floor protector for this stove is 48" x 70".
+Consult local building codes and fire protection ordinances.

 CAUTION: (FIRE HAZARD) CARPETING AND OTHER COMBUSTIBLE MATERIAL MUST NOT COVER THE FLOOR PROTECTOR.
-THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES, SEE FIG. 6-8.
+THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES, SEE FIG. 1-3.

 - The stove must have its own flue.
-DO NOT CON-NECT TO ANY AIR DISTRIBUTION DUCT OR SYSTEM. - After observing the clearances to combustible materials (figure 6-8), locate your floor protector accordingly and carefully place the stove in your selected location.
-Install connector pipe, elbows, and thimble as required, utilizing either a recently cleaned and inspected 6" masonry chimney or a 6" i.d.
-UL 103 HT listed manufactured chimney.
+DO NOT CON-NECT TO ANY AIR DISTRIBUTION DUCT OR SYSTEM. - 3.
+After observing the clearances to combustible materials (figure 1-3), locate your floor protector accordingly and carefully place the stove in your selected location.
+Install connector pipe, elbows, and thimble as required, utilizing either a

+- recently cleaned and inspected 6" masonry chimney or a 6" i.d. manufactured chimney. listed to UL 103 HT.
 Maximum 64 square inches.. - 4.
 Use round 6" dia., minimum 24 MSG black or 26 MSG blue steel stove pipe to connect the stove to the chimney.
-Do not use galvanized stove pipe.
+DO NOT USE GALVANIZED DUCT PIPE AS A CONNECTOR.
 Secure connector pipe to the flue collar with three (3) sheet metal screws.
-Use three screws in each stove pipe and/or elbow joint to firmly hold the pipe
+Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
+Screws may be no more than a maximum of 3"/76mm apart.
+DO NOT connect this stove to any air distribution or duct system. - Recheck clearances from the stove, connector stove pipe, and corner clearances using the illustrations (figure 1-3) and your local building codes or fire protection ordinances.